praj-bellakka/tp/docs/UserGuide.md

 > **⚠️ Notes about recording weight**
->- If you have already recorded your weight for the day, recording the weight again will override the previous weight record for the day instead of creating a new record.
+>- If you have already recorded your weight for the day, recording the weight again will override the previous weight record for the day instead of creating a new record!
+  This is because the tracker only tracks daily weight changes.
 >- If `WEIGHT` is entered as a number with more than 1 decimal place, the weight will be
-> rounded to 1 decimal place (note that if the next digit is 5, it rounds down instead of up).
+> rounded to 1 decimal place
+   >   - Note: If the next digit is 5, it rounds _down_ instead of up!
 > - If `WEIGHT` is entered as a number that will be rounded down to 0.0 according to the rounding
-> system described above, it will not be accepted as a positive number.
+> system described above, it will **not** be accepted as a positive number!

 Example of usage: